cherylberger/Credit_Risk_Analysis/README.md

 # Module 17 Challenge Data Analytics

 ## Overview:
-Develop 6 different machine learning models to perform a loan prediction risk analysis to share with Martha for XXXX.
+Develop 6 different machine learning models to perform a loan prediction risk analysis for the credit card dataset from LendingClub.
+The analysis will be shared with Jill to help resolve an inherent unbalanced classification problem, good loans easily outnumber risky loans.
+Using imbalanced learn and scikit learn libraries to build and evaluate models using various resampling methods.
+Include a summary for Jill explaining which model, if any is preferred when used to predict credit risk.

 ## Resources:

 ## Results:

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)

-Split the data into train and test sets
+Credit Risk Resampling Techniques, Read the CSV and Perform Basic Data Cleaning Split the data into train and test sets
 ![image](https://user-images.githubusercontent.com/94234511/160216200-5d0fc40d-13bd-4c89-92ff-2ba41dbe6941.png)

 ### Deliverable 1: Use Resampling Models to Predict Credit Risk

 #### Random Oversampling Algorithm
 ![image](https://user-images.githubusercontent.com/94234511/160216021-efe16d32-8d46-477d-a96a-51792ebe859a.png)
-The balanced accuracy score was
+-The balanced accuracy score was
-The precision for the high credit risk prediction was % while % for the low credit risk predictions The recall (sensitivity) score was
+-The precision for the high credit risk prediction was % while % for the low credit risk predictions -The recall (sensitivity) score was

 #### SMOTE Oversampling ALgorithm
 ![image](https://user-images.githubusercontent.com/94234511/160216057-aff0db8f-1386-42c1-b241-7bb23206d159.png)
-The balanced accuracy score was
+-The balanced accuracy score was
-The precision for the high credit risk prediction was % while % for the low credit risk predictions The recall (sensitivity) score was
+-The precision for the high credit risk prediction was % while % for the low credit risk predictions -The recall (sensitivity) score was

 #### Undersampling using the ClusterCentroids Algorithm
 ![image](https://user-images.githubusercontent.com/94234511/160216099-06fab599-9b64-4003-a182-fa46f02a13b2.png)